13 Sola Del Sol

 Seeley nodded his approval before waving his hand to enter.
 One defiant look towards Theo made him nervous.
 “Please hurry,” was all he could say.

 The door creaked as Seeley closed it behind Eva.
-She entered the Greeting Room, where Sola met with guests, and nobles.
+She entered the Greeting Room, where Sola met with guests and nobles.
 There were occasions when he met with Lord Taoma Delay, ruler of Midland.
-One quick look and Eva knew by the dust there were no recent visitors.
+One quick look and Eva knew by the dust no recent visitors had visited with the Healer.

 Bound books, wooden crates, and unique collections filled the shelves around the room.
-Chair of various designs took positions in front of the shelves.
+Chairs of various designs took positions in front of the shelves.

 To the right was the Apothecary Room, where Sola mixed his potions.
 A large wooden table was in the center, precisely as Eva remembered.
 Balances, weights, and vials of varying sizes dotted the surface.
 Mortars and pestles, surrounded by fresh herbs, took their place at the center.